Ravikant Shukla

-Ravikant Shukla (born 9 July 1987) is an Indian first class cricketer.
+Ravikant Udaybhan Shukla (born 9 July 1987) is a former Indian first-class cricketer.

 Career

-He played at the U-16 and U-19 cricket for Uttar Pradesh cricket team.
+Shukla played at the U-16 and U-19 cricket for Uttar Pradesh cricket team.
 He captained the India U19 national cricket team at the 2006 U-19 Cricket World Cup where India emerged as runners-up to Pakistan in the final.
 During the tournament, he scored 53 runs in 6 matches.

-Ravikant made his first-class debut at the age of 18 for Uttar Pradesh.
+Shukla made his first-class debut at the age of 18 for Uttar Pradesh.